mikaelm1/mikaelm1.github.io/_posts/2016-12-10-flask-factory-click.md

 )
 ```

-"setup" is a Python library for creating packages and will allow us to run the "factory" command as if it was a binary.
+`setup` is a Python library for creating packages and will allow us to run the "factory" command as if it was a binary.
 It basically links Click to the `cli` folder where our cli commands will be stored.
 In order to activate the package we need to run `pip install --editable .`.
 This command will create a folder called `Flask_Factory_CLI.egg-info`, but don't run it just yet.

 ## 4. Setup App